 Our research falls under the general categories of analytical chemistry, marine chemistry, atmospheric chemistry and biogeochemistry.
 In our group, we study the sources of alkyl nitrates in natural waters.
-We also are working on a variety of air quality related projects including assessing how lawn equipment and forest patches in the city influence neighborhood air quality and identifying native plant bio-indicators.
-We also have projects happening in the lab based on student interest and these projects change often.
+We also are working on a variety of environmental water and air quality related projects.
+Most projects in our group are designed by undergraduate research students based on their interests.
+Some recent work and projects are outlined below.

 Neighborhood air quality research

 Take a deep breath, “our most basic common link is that we all inhabit this small planet.
 We all breathe the same air.
 We all cherish our children's future.
 And we are all mortal” (JFK, 1963).
 We all share one small planet, but we do not all inhabit the same space and we do not all breath the same air.
 The air that we breathe is highly variable in its quality and the health impacts of breathing polluted air have race and socioeconomic variables.
 Air quality can vary significantly between green spaces in cities, between areas adjacent to roadways, and those located behind vegetation barriers.
 We are working on assessing some of the factors that influence neighborhood air quality in north Baltimore.
 This project is designed to support both the commitment of the university to social justice and education as well the work of community partners in the city.

 We have established a small network of particulate matter sensors in the Baltimore area.
 This data is available in real time from PurpleAir which has nearly 300 sensors in locations around the country and the world.
 Clicking on the sensor location on the map will allow you to see more detailed data for that location.
 Zooming out on the map will allow you to see additional PurpleAir sensors from other users.
 If you are interested in regional air quality, check out AirNow.gov.